Process and Quality Control Procedures

 Chemical and microbiological analyses of cheese milk, finished cheese, and cheese whey are required to maintain efficient operations and to ensure food safety and quality.
 This Section, Part II describes some analytical procedures relevant to cheese making operations, but it is not intended to be a comprehensive process and quality control manual.
 The following overview of methods is intended to orient the reader to the general types of analyses required in cheese operations.

 Milk composition analyses should include both fat and protein, determined by infrared milk analyzers.
 Note that casein content rather than total protein content is the critical parameter with respect to cheese yield.
-Many milk analysers are able to measure crude protein, true protein, and casein.
+Many milk analyses are able to measure crude protein, true protein, and casein.
 See Part III for details on standardization of milk composition and the importance of casein and true protein to cheese yield.

 Quality measurements of cheese milk should include total counts (and / or psychrotrophic counts), tests for inhibitors and somatic cell counts.
 Depending on the types of controls in place at the producer level, cheese makers may need to monitor bacteria counts, inhibitors and somatic cell counts of individual producer milks.

 Cheese composition analyses should include fat (by Babcock, Mojonnier, or infrared instruments), moisture, salt, pH and, if possible, protein.
-Cheese pH should be measured at critical stages during cheese manufacture, 7 days after manufacture, and periodically during curing.
+Cheese pH should be measured at critical stages during cheese manufacturing, 7 days after manufacturing, and periodically during curing.
 Other composition parameters should be determined several days after manufacture to permit time for equilibration of soluble components.
 Salt, in particular, requires time to become evenly distributed throughout the cheese; in brine or surface ripened cheese, uniform salt distribution may never be achieved.
 For Cheddar cheese and other vat salted cheese, representative samples for accurate determination of salt content can usually be obtained as early as seven days after manufacture.

 With respect to process and quality control, the ‘pH profile’ during manufacture and curing is vital. “pH profile” is a term we use to describe the set of pH values at critical process control points in the cheese making process.
 Other important process control parameters are the ratio of salt to moisture (SM), the moisture in the non-fat substance (MNFS), and the fat in the dry matter (FDM).
 These ratios are normally reported as percentages and calculated as follows.